decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

 - r (REQUIRED), non-negative integer.
-The prime order of the G_1 and G_2 groups, defined by the ciphersuite.
+The prime order of the G1 and G2 groups, defined by the ciphersuite.
 - expand_length (REQUIRED), non-negative integer.
-The number of bytes that the expand_message_xmd function will return, defined by the ciphersuite.
+The number of bytes required to compute each scalar, defined by the ciphersuite.
 - b_in_bytes (REQUIRED), b / 8 for b the output size of H in bits.
 For example, for b = 256, b_in_bytes = 32.
 - s_in_bytes (REQUIRED), the input block size of H, measured in bytes.
 For example, for SHA-256, s_in_bytes = 64.
 - dst (REQUIRED), octet string.
 Domain separation tag.